 "Many people who move too quickly in a relationship are chasing a feeling rather than pursuing a lasting partnership," Bennett says.
 "They might be looking for a cure for loneliness, sexual pleasure, or the feeling of being in love."
 And while it's OK to want all these things, simply feeling good isn't enough to create a solid foundation for a relationship.

 If your goal is to find a lasting connection, it'll eventually be necessary to assess more concrete aspects, like those shared values.
 Take it as a sign if you "enjoy the feeling of love more than the actual person," Bennett says, and give yourself permission to slow down.

 3. There Are Lots Of Over-The-Top Romantic Gestures From The Start

 Flattery can go a long way — which means it's often used and abused by manipulative personalities.
 If your new significant other is constantly laying it on thick and love bombing right away, that can help things move along really quickly, as you're so swept away by the romance.
 Those fireworks can feel great, but be aware that this flattery could be masking toxic behavior.

-But even if the over-the-top gestures are genuine, it can still mean you're moving too fast.
-"Relationships are a dance of speeding up and slowing down," Joshua Klapow, PhD, a clinical psychologist and host of The Kurre and Klapow Show, tells Bustle.
+But even if the over-the-top gestures are genuine, they can still mean you're moving too fast.
+"Relationships are a dance of speeding up and slowing down," Joshua Klapow, Ph.D., a clinical psychologist and host of The Kurre and Klapow Show, tells Bustle.
 "Sometimes one partner needs to back off and slow things down.
 Sometimes a partner needs to speed up a bit."

 If it's all too fast for you, don't be afraid to speak up.
 "Your partner may be moving at a pace that is comfortable to them," Klapow says, "but they may be more than willing to slow down to keep you in the relationship."